Previous dayMarch 23, 2026Next day

 112.9 km---✓ ReviewedUSGS →

-On March 23, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 54 km WNW of Anchor Point, Alaska at 22:51 UTC.
-It arrived roughly 14 hours after a larger magnitude 2.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
-This was a intermediate depth earthquake, focused at 112.9 km depth.
-The epicenter is at 59.989°, -152.699°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 22:51 UTC on March 23, 2026, a magnitude 2.1 tremor occurred 54 km WNW of Anchor Point, Alaska.
+This event falls inside the aftershock decay of a nearby magnitude 2.2 earthquake that occurred about 14 hours earlier.
+The hypocenter lay at 112.9 km, placing this in the intermediate depth category.
+Geolocation places the event at 59.989°N, -152.699°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23